 - Road rash – this is term used to describe friction abrasions to the skin caused by sliding across the road or pavement during or after a motorcycle accident without proper protection.
 Road rash injuries can lead to permanent skin damage and irritation and/or infections.

 In order to receive compensation for your injuries and or property damage you should contact a motorcycle injury attorney to examine and evaluate your case to determine fault as well as the necessary evidence required to help your claim.
 The Crowson Law Group is a law firm of Alaska motorcycle accident lawyers who handle motorcycle injuries and work at upholding the rights of motorcycle operators.
 Our lawyers will handle your motorcycle accident.
-Contact our law offices in Wasilla or Anchorage for a free case evaluation today.
+Contact our law offices in Wasilla or Anchorage for a free case evaluation with our motorcycle injury attorneys, today.